-&lt;sup>18 For further clarity, State aid awards for districts are determined through the Application for State School Aid (ASSA), which is a data collection system used in obtaining the resident and non-resident pupil counts required to calculate the school district's state aid award.
+For further clarity, State aid awards for districts are determined through the Application for State School Aid (ASSA), which is a data collection system used in obtaining the resident and non-resident pupil counts required to calculate the school district's state aid award.
 Stip. ¶ 185.
 The ASSA data is uploaded electronically by the school districts to the DOE.
 Stip. ¶ 186.
 Districts must report to the DOE the enrollment numbers for their full-time and part-time students in each grade, as well as limited English proficiency, and at-risk students.
 Stip. ¶ 185.
 To generate state aid for FY 11, a student needed to be enrolled in a program, meeting for at least 180 days during the school year, by October 15, 2010.
 Ibid.
 Thereafter, in February, the actual enrollment data is finalized and made available for determining the enrollment projections for the State aid notices provided to districts in late February.
 Stip. ¶ 186.

-course, the district's tentative budget is approved by its board of education in late February, in time for its submission to the ECS, in the beginning of March.
+maximum amount of aid payable to the district for the upcoming school year and of the adequacy budget payable to each district for the upcoming year."
+Stip. ¶ 174 (citing N.J.S.A.
+18A:7F-5).
+In the normal course, the district's tentative budget is approved by its board of education in late February, in time for its submission to the ECS, in the beginning of March.
 Kim, 6 T, 52:9-25; see also N.J.S.A.
 18A:7F-5 & -6.

 Upon receipt of the itemized budget in early March, the ECS determines whether the proposed budget meets the requirements of a thorough and efficient education, as well as a "checklist" of efficiency standards set by the State.
 If the requirements are met, then the ECS approves the budget.
 Kim, 6 T 53:10-16.
 The tentative budget is then returned to the district board of education by the ECS about one week later.
 Ibid.
 If the ECS approves the budget, the board of education may continue to discuss it until final submission.
 Id. at 53:21-24.
 If it is not approved, the district then has to make adjustments, with the board of education's input, and the budget will need to be again forwarded to the ECS for approval.
 This approval and discussion process takes place throughout March.
 Id. at 54:3-5.
 At the end of the month, the district is required to submit its final itemized budget to the ECS, who has to approve it before it can be placed on the ballot for public consideration.
 Ibid.
 Using a specific software program developed by the Commissioner, the proposed budgets are transmitted to the ECS in the format required by the DOE, along with supporting documents.
 See Plfs.'
 Letter Memo.
 1-2, Feb.
 17, 2011 (citing N.J.S.A.
 18A: 7F-5(c); N.J.A.C.
 6A:23-8.1(b)).
 Apparently, a district cannot file a proposed budget without a signed transmittal letter on the specific form designated by the DOE.
-19 Id. at 2.
-The letter of transmittal, or school district budget statement signed by a district superintendent and the board of education's
+Id. at 2.
+The letter of transmittal, or school district budget statement signed by a district superintendent